davejlong/n8n-nodes-cipp/README.md

 ### Tenants

 * Get Tenants - List tenants
+* Get Tenant - Get information about a single tenant
 * Get Domains - List domains for a tenant
 * Get Licenses - List licenses for a tenant